KajPe/nativescript-vue-calc/README.md

 # nativescript-vue-calc
 First attempt with nativescript vue: a calculator

-Make a git clone.
+First install NativeScript 6.1 or use my nativescript docker image.

-cd into the folder and type:
+Make a git clone. cd into the folder and type:
-tns run android
+> tns run android